woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

    .. note::

-     These examples use port 54321, but substitute your own PostGIS port if different.
-The port number on Linux is 5432.
-If your connection is denied, you may need to add your user name with the ``-U`` option or set the hostname with the ``-h`` option.
+     These examples use the default of 5432, but substitute your own PostGIS port if different with the ``-p`` option.

 #.
 Run the ``shp2pgsql`` command and pipe the output into the ``psql`` command to load the shapefile into the database in one step.
 The recommended syntax is: